-You’ve got a million tasks on your plate that should come before researching Magento payment platform integrations.
+But merchants have a million tasks on their plate that should come before researching Magento B2B payment platform integrations.
 So, we’ve got good news for you.
-In this blog, we’ll cover why merchants need an easier way to scale ecommerce payments, what the different use cases are, and the results you can expect to see.
+In this blog, we’ll cover why merchants need an easier way to scale B2B ecommerce payments, what the different use cases are, and the results you can expect to see.

 B2B ecommerce payments: the challenge

 Until recently, time had been on the B2B industry’s side, but all of that is changing.
 And the reason why is simple: Digital natives are here.
 Today, 73% of millennials are currently participating in the B2B purchasing process.
 With this new generation of buyers overwhelmingly favoring digital options—time-to-value in B2B ecommerce is no longer a factor that businesses can ignore.

 However, the reality is that B2B commerce requirements are complex and not every platform comes with the functionally needed natively built-in.
 This is especially true for payments.
 On the B2C side, card-based payments made up more than 85% of the digital transaction value in 2020 and will remain above 84% through 2023.
 But credit card processing alone for B2B will no longer cut it.
 Not only is the B2B space still dominated by more traditional payment methods, but B2B customers expect to be able to pay the same ways they are used to offline.